Help us to save our museum ships! Learn More

 JACOB ZEILIN

-Born in Philadelphia, Pa., on 16 July 1806–entered the Marine Corps as a 2d lieutenant on 1 October 1831 after several years of study at the Military Academy at West Point.
+Jacob Zeilin, born in Philadelphia, Pa., on 16 July 1806, entered the Marine Corps as a 2nd lieutenant on 1 October 1831 after several years of study at the U.S. Military Academy at West Point.
 By 1836, he reached the rank of 1st lieutenant.
 Between 1845 and 1848, Lt.
 Zeilin cruised in Columbus and Congress.
-During the Mexican War, he commanded the Marine detachment embarked in Congress, which ship was attached to Commodore Robert F. Stockton’s force.
+During the Mexican War, he commanded the Marine Guard embarked in Congress, which was attached to Commodore Robert F. Stockton’s force.
 He took part in the conquest of California and was brevetted to the rank of major for gallantry during the action at the San Gabriel River crossing on 9 January 1847.
 Later, he took part in the capture of Los Angeles and in the Battle of La Mesa.
 In 1847, Zeilin served as military commandant at San Diego and, in September, served with the forces that captured Guaymas and those that met the enemy at San Jose on the 30th.
 For the remainder of the war, Mazatlan was his center of activity, and he fought in several skirmishes with the Mexicans in that area.

 Disposition: